 The confluence of the River Nile is one of the most interesting things to know about Khartoum.
 Actually, the River Nile merged from the White Nile and from the Blue Nile.
 The source of the White Nile locates in Uganda.
 While the source of the Blue Nile is in Ethiopia.
-The confluence of the White Nile and the Blue Nile to River Nile locates in Khartoum.
+The confluence of the White Nile and the Blue Nile to the River Nile locates in Khartoum.
 From this point in Khartoum, the river called River Nile or Great Nile.. and flows now in the north direction.

-After a long way across the Nubian Desert, the river passing the famous Nile cataracts.
+After a long way across the Nubian Desert, the river passed the famous Nile cataracts.
 Then River Nile left Sudan and cross through Egypt.
 Finally, the Nile discharges into the Mediterranean Sea in North Egypt.

 The common meaning of Khartoum is “elephant trunk” because of the shape of the Blue Nile locals told us.
 Indeed the confluence has a deep impact on the city.
 The rivers divide the city into three parts.

 In the west locates Omdurman and Khartoum city in the south-east.
 While in the north, of course, Khartoum North or Bahri locates.
 Omdurman is the biggest city of all, while Bahri is the industrial centre.
 Above all Khartoum is the capital.